CoA dismisses casino plans to move to CBD

 The CoA bench however threw out the High Court’s ruling citing the fact that Moonlite Casino, continued with the application in front of the GA Board although the Board Chairperson had stated his and his firm’s client’s interests in the matter.

 “The Chairperson welcomed both parties to the meeting and declared that his firm (Minchin & Kelly (Botswana)) was representing Three Partners Resorts (PTY) Ltd (the objector) and hence he is conflicted,” reads part of the minutes of the meeting held on 23rd March 2016, where the Chairperson further informed them that if he recused himself from the meeting, Board members present will not form a quorum hence a resolution will not be made on the application.

 “… both parties were of the view that the Chairperson had been transparent and they stated that they trusted that he would be objective despite the involvement of his Law Firm,” reads part of a statement in the court paper dated 2nd February 2018.

 However a highly placed source at Moonlite Casino has been adamant that the GA intentionally blocked their relocation to protect the interests of Three Partners Resorts whom he suspects are eying the same premises at the iTowers.

-“I suspect they have intentions of applying to operate a casino in the area and we are intentionally being blocked from moving there,” he said.
+“I suspect they have intentions of applying to operate a casino in the area in order to keep on playing all the domino online indonesia games and we are intentionally being blocked from moving there,” he said.

 The visibly hurt source narrated how business had come to a standstill since the closure of the road leading into the hotel.